A Rockafellar-type theorem for non-traditional costs: Costs and potentials

 Interestingly, examining the proof (which can be found in many places, see for example \cite{villani-book}), there is only one step where the $c$-cyclic monotonicity is used, and it is to prove that at $(x_0, y_0)$ the function $\varphi$ defined above is finite.
 For non-traditional costs the proof fails (as does the theorem, as we shall shortly see), and the function $\varphi$ defined above may be infinite on points $x$ with $(x,y)\in G$, in which case $(x,y)$ cannot belong to $\partial^c \varphi$.

 Below we present a corresponding theorem for non-traditional costs.
-Applied to the case of traditional costs, our method gives a new proof for the Rockafellar-R\"{u}schendorf Theorem, which is, in our view, more intuitive.
+Applied to the case of traditional costs, our method gives a new proof for the Rockafellar-Rochet-R\"uschendorf theorem, which is, in our view, more intuitive.